cuny-libraries/ezproxy-docs/README.md

 ```

 This will create an `output` folder in the working directory, with a subfolder for each EZproxy site.

-It will also create a `.zip` file for each site in that same `output` folder, allowing you to move the files around more easily.

 ## Upload